cnichte/md-curcuma/README.md

 Transformers are currently available for the following tasks:

 1. Split a Longform in separate Files at Headlines
-2. Obsidian-Links (Images and Documents)
+2. Obsidian-Links (Images and Documents), copy Files on the fly
-  * copy Files
 3. Latex-Formulas, Paragraph an inline.
 4. Callouts
 5. Remove Todos